Famous Jazz Dancers

 • Bob Fosse (1927 – 1987) was one of the most well known names in jazz dance.
 He choreographed his first dance in a nightclub when he was only 15.
 For the next 25 years, Fosse’s name was almost synonymous with jazz dance.

-• Joe Tremaine studied with many of the great dancers of the 1960s and was mentored by Claude Thompson.
+• Joe Tremaine studied with many of the great dancers of the 1960s.
 Having appeared in many films and Broadway shows, Tremaine later was cast by June Taylor as one of the eight male dancers on the Jackie Gleason Show.
-He later became known as the dance teacher of the stars working with such names as Diana Ross, Goldie Hawn, Barry Manilow and Cameron Diaz.
+He later became known as the dance teacher of the stars, working with such names as Diana Ross, Goldie Hawn, Barry Manilow and Cameron Diaz.

 • Lynn Simonson created the famed Simonson Jazz Technique.
 Taught in 16 countries, her technique trains dancers regardless of their style.
 Her method is the official one taught at Manhattan’s DanceSpace.